2025-ilaria/project-/llm-prompts.md

 Overall⬇️:

-**Gemini** → Narrative, context-driven, formal tone; stronger for historical explanations and structured essays.
+-**Gemini** → Narrative, context-driven, formal tone; stronger for historical explanations and structured essays.

-**ChatGPT** → Modular, visually engaging, detailed, and skimmable; stronger for presentations, quick reading, and broader coverage.
+-**ChatGPT** → Modular, visually engaging, detailed, and skimmable; stronger for presentations, quick reading, and broader coverage.

 Another thing we asked ChatGPT was the difference between arco:hasDescription and l0:description, to understand which property would be more suitable for inserting various architectural information in text form.
 We asked ChatGPT, which would be the best option, using a chain-of-thought technique: